classiebit/eventmie-pro-docs/resources/docs/1.6/admin/settings.md

 ---

->{success} In case of Free tickets, users can book tickets directly without going through the payment gateway.
+>{success} In the case of Free tickets, users can book tickets directly without going through the payment gateway.

 ---